Storage:

 Ripeness:

-Typically has a yellow to pale green color with purple streaks or spots.
-As it ripens, the yellow color deepens, and the purple streaks become more pronounced.
+Typically has a yellow to pale green colour with purple streaks or spots.
+As it ripens, the yellow colour deepens, and the purple streaks become more pronounced.
 If it’s too green, it’s likely under-ripe.
 Gently press the fruit.
 When ripe, it will feel firm but yield slightly to pressure, similar to a ripe peach.
 If it feels too hard, it’s likely under-ripe; if it’s very soft, it might be overripe.

 The skin of a pepino melon is edible but can be a bit thick and bitter, so you can peel it if you prefer.
 If the skin looks thin and tender, you can also leave it on.
 Slice the pepino melon in half lengthwise.
-You can then scoop out the seeds in the center or just slice it into wedges or cubes.
+You can then scoop out the seeds in the centre or just slice it into wedges or cubes.
 The flesh is juicy, sweet, and slightly melon-like, with a flavour reminiscent of cucumber and honeydew.

 Ripeness: